Alcatrazes Islands: History

 2,5 million years ago, Alcatrazes was a mountain covered and surrounded with Atlantic Forest, and not an island.
 For around 65 thousand years one could simply walk from where today lies the municipality of São Sebastião to Alcatrazes.

 Due to that, archeological remains indicate Alcatrazes was visited by pre-Columbian peoples.
 Its first known visitors, Tupinambá people, named the place "Uraritã" ("land of birds").
 There are five archeological sites in the island, with remains of precolonial peoples and ruins dating back to the early 20th century - these are what's left of some buildings that would serve local lighthouse keepers.
 These attempts to occupy the islands produced the first significant impacts in the local flora, which is now recovering in the spaces that were previously deforested.

 With the end of the last ice age, sea levels rose again and Alcatrazes was isolated from the continent.

 After Brazil's colonization by the Portuguese, Alcatrazes's first mention comes from 1530, on Pero Lopes de Souza's diary.
 Souza was one of the leaders of the first Portuguese expedition assembled to take over the new colony.
 The group used the place to collect fish and wood before resuming their journey towards the south of Brazil.

 In the 18th century, the main island was used by fishermen and caiçaras for fishing, shelter and guano extraction, producing through the latter efforts a valuable fertilizer.
 Such exploitation was also detected in the 1950s.

 The first and only building in the island is a house possibly built in the beginning of the 20th century to provide shelter to a keeper of the archipelago.
 One of the first scientific expeditions to the place took place in 1915, by the São Paulo Geographic and Geological Commission.
-In 1920 or 1922, another visit, lead by Luederwaldt & Fonseca (from the Museum of Zoology of the University of São Paulo), took place in partnership with Instituto Butantan.
+In 1920 or 1922, another visit, led by Luederwaldt & Fonseca (from the Museum of Zoology of the University of São Paulo), took place in partnership with Instituto Butantan.
 In his visit, Luederwaldt registered plantations and two small harbors for fishermen.
 Among the cultivated food, there were avocado, cassava, bananas, sweet potato, lima bean, corn, marvel of Peru, castor bean, tayá, sugar cane and orange, besides cotton - all of which are invasive species.
 In this month-long expedition, Luderwaldt collected many specimens for studies, some of which are still in the herbarium of the São Paulo Botanical Institute.
-Visits from scientists would only become more frequent in the 1980s, which is when the local flora and fauna started to be more well known; materials collected in these visits can also be found at the Institute.
+Visits from scientists would only become more frequent in the 1980s, which is when the local flora and fauna started to be more well known; materials collected in these visits can also be found at the institute.
 It was also in that time that, due to the creation of the Conservation Units and the restricted use by the Brazilian Navy that the preservation of the regional started to be assured and turned the archipelago in a prominent scientific research site, due to the low interference by men.